apache/openwhisk/docs/reference.md

 ### Actions
 OpenWhisk has a few system limits, including how much memory an action can use and how many action invocations are allowed per minute.

-**Note:** This default limits are for the open source distribution, production deployments like Bluemix likely have higher limits.
-As an operator or developer you can change some of the limits using ansible inventory variables.
+**Note:** This default limits are for the open source distribution; production deployments like Bluemix likely have higher limits.
+As an operator or developer you can change some of the limits using [ansible inventory variables](../ansible/README.md#changing-limits).

 The following table lists the default limits for actions.